What is infertility?

 What’s age got to do with it?

 People are waiting longer than ever before to start families.
-Women are now 8 times more likely to have their first child after age 35 than they were in 1970.
-But waiting too long can cause problems.
+In fact, about 20% of women in the United States now have their first child after age 35.

 As age increases, so does the likelihood of infertility.